mike-ward/mike-ward.github.io/_posts/2008-04-18-use-solution-folders.md

 layout: post
 title: 'Use Solution Folders'
 ---
-In reading [Scott Hanselman's blog](http://feeds.feedburner.com/~r/ScottHanselman/~3/272745966/TheWeeklySourceCode24ExtensibilityEditionPlugInsProvidersAttributesAddInsAndModulesInNET.aspx) this morning, I ran across an interesting tid bit.
+In reading [Scott Hanselman's blog](http://feeds.feedburner.com/~r/ScottHanselman/~3/272745966/TheWeeklySourceCode24ExtensibilityEditionPlugInsProvidersAttributesAddInsAndModulesInNET.aspx) this morning, I ran across an interesting tidbit.

 > ASIDE: Not enough people use "Solution Folders" in Visual Studio.
 Seriously, folks, just right-click and "Add | New Solution Folder," start dragging things around and bask in the tidiness